0xGUZ/perlin-noise-tool/README.md

-# perlin-noise-map-generation
+# perlin-noise-tool
-A complete perlin noise tool: generate your map, set your seed, noise value, octave count, persistance and much more.
+A complete perlin noise tool: generate your map, set your seed, noise value, octave count, persistance and much more from your own browser.

 ## Features: